11 Frustrating Decluttering Mistakes and Easy Ways to Prevent Them

 6. Getting Wrapped Up In the Sentimental Items

-Leave sentimental items for last and try some tricks for dealing with the sentimental attachments.
+Leave sentimental items for last and try some tricks for dealing with the sentimental and emotional attachments.

 When you begin your decluttering journey one of the best things you can do is build momentum with quick wins.
-If you leave the sentimental items for last, you’ll have more of a decluttering mindset and will be more equipped to deal with and declutter the sentimental things.
+If you leave the sentimental items for last, you’ll have made a mental shift and will be more equipped to deal with and declutter the sentimental things.

 7. Attaching a Monetary Value to Your Clutter